AndreCox/Rocket-Template/README.md

 6. ⌨️ Typescript over Javascript , catch stupid errors fast

 7. 🧪 Testing set up now so you don't have to worry later

+8. 📦 Webpack just for build to minimize file size

 ## Available Scripts